 Open vs. Closed Pod Vape Systems: How to Choose Good Device?

 There’s no doubt that open and closed vape pod systems are the hottest things in vaping these days and have been for a while.
-Unless you’re a longer-term vaper and are absolutely committed to using a full-sized vape mod.
+Unless you’re a longer-term vaper committed to using a full-sized vape mod.
 There’s a good chance that you’ve never used anything other than a pod vape and have no interest in ever doing so.
-That’s evidence of how long pod systems have been around and how consistently popular they’ve been during that time.
-So, whether you’re new to vaping or are in the market for an upgrade from your first device.
-It’s almost guaranteed that you aren’t considering anything other than a pod system.
+That’s evidence of how long pod systems have been and how consistently popular they’ve been.
+So, whether you’re new to vaping or are in the market for an upgrade from your first device, it’s almost guaranteed that you aren’t considering anything other than a pod system.

 Vapers can divide pod systems into two categories: open systems and closed systems.
-The difference between the two is very simple.
-An open system uses empty pods that you fill yourself with bottled e-liquid, and a closed system uses pre-filled pods that are designed to be used once and discarded.
-That seemingly simple difference can change your vaping experience in ways that you might not realize yet if you’ve never had the opportunity to try both types of devices.
+The difference between the two is straightforward.
+An open system uses empty pods that you fill yourself with bottled e-liquid, and a closed system uses pre-filled pods designed to be used once and discarded.
+That seemingly simple difference can change your vaping experience in ways that you might not realize yet if you’ve never tried both types of devices.
 So, what are the differences between open and closed pod systems?
 Let’s dig in.

 A Closed Pod Vape System Is a Good Introduction to Vaping